 One of the needs that are driving changes in the banking sector is convenience.
 The ability to conduct banking transactions from the comfort of your home or office.
 Well, virtual banking seeks to do exactly that.
 Although virtual banking is yet to be widely embraced in Nigeria, Kuda bank offers banking services via a smartphone app.
-This article will provide you with all the relevant details of how Kuda bank works.
+This article will provide you with all the relevant details of how Kuda bank works so you can easily create Kuda bank account.

 We’re the bank of the free.
 Most banks exist to tie you down with charges.
 We’re not most banks.
 Kuda is designed for your smartphone, free of ridiculous charges and great at helping you budget, spend smartly and save more.

-Kuda is totally online.
-This means that it does not have any physical branch like the ordinary financial institutions in Nigeria.
+Kuda a virtual bank.
+This means that it is totally online.
+It does not have any physical branch like the ordinary financial institutions in Nigeria.
 All you need to operate your Kuda bank account is a smart phone with internet connection.
 However, like other banks, it avails a debit card (Visa) to its clients.
 The card is usually delivered to your doorstep in any location within the country.
 Apart from owning a physical, debit card, you’ll be able to create a Kuda virtual card on the app to pay for goods and services online.

 Kuda bank is an ideal bank for individuals in Nigeria who are seeking for a financial institution with the following features: